lucyinthesky2111/milestone-project-one/TESTING.md

 ## Unresolved
-* As discussed in the WAVE Web Accessibility Evaluation Tools Checker, the 2 contrast errors flagged on the About page remain unresolved due to my being unable to locate the origins of the errors.

 * Lower Lighthouse performance scores on mobile.
 To improve performance, Lighthouse recommends saving images in next-gen formats and eliminating render-blocking resources.
 This was not implemented due to time constraints.

 * Lower Lighthouse best practice score on Apply and Contact page on both desktop and mobile.
 To improve the best practice score, Lighthouse recommends not using third-party cookies.
 This is an issue I cannot resolve at the moment, third-party cookies is outside of my knowledge range at this stage in my learning journey and due to time pressures, I am unable to research this.